 The internal installation is completed by Frasers Property nominated air conditioning contractors and is effectively identical to that of a conventional ducted system.

 With geothermal loops installed at 200mm off slab, heat pumps are placed adjacent for connection.
 At 600(L) x 600(W) x 890(H) in dimensions and with no external fan or condenser coil, the geothermal heat pumps are very small, compact and quiet.
 This feature has enabled the units to be designed within each home to maximise liveable space and neighbourhood amenity.

 - Large scale installation enabled efficiencies to be achieved during installation process.

-- Small external heat pumps enabled installation where conventional system would not be suited
+- The small external heat pumps enabled installation where conventional system would not be suited.

-- Removes acoustic issues associated with air conditioning with heat pumps operating at 51db
+- The system alleviates sound issues associated with air conditioning, with heat pumps operating at only 51db.

-- No external fans remove potential safety risks
+- The absence of external fans removes potential safety risks.